parhamhmtt/ParTab/README.md

 # ⚙️ Configuration

-You can customize the port and upload location at the top of `server.py`.
+You can customize the port and upload location near the top of `server.py`.

 ```python
 PORT = 8889